RiyaSilotiya/Training-Index-Model-for-Security-Price-Prediction/README.md

 Key achievements include:

 ## Applied Machine Learning to Financial Data:
-Successfully utilized machine learning techniques for sentiment analysis, dividend announcements, and stock market predictions, showcasing expertise in handling extensive financial datasets over a 5-7 year period.
+Successfully implemented advanced machine learning techniques in the financial market, including the development of sentiment and dividend announcement dummy variables, training both simple linear and multiple linear regression models on historical stock and market data spanning 5-7 years.

 ## Data Processing and Visualization Mastery:
-Proficiently managed data preprocessing, visualized trends, and performed statistical analyses.
-Expertly segregated data, compared key statistical metrics, and conducted comprehensive diagnostic tests on residuals and outliers.
+ Demonstrated proficiency in data preprocessing, visualization, and statistical analysis by segregating data into training and test sets, examining density plots, comparing skewness, kurtosis, normality, and stationarity, and performing thorough residual diagnostics, outlier tests, heteroscedasticity, and autocorrelation tests.

 ## Robust Regression Modeling:
-Engineered robust regression models, addressing heteroscedasticity and autocorrelation.
-Evaluated model performance using advanced statistical measures, providing insightful commentary on coefficient analysis, adjusted R-squared, and t/p values.
+Engineered robust regression models, accounting for heteroscedasticity and autocorrelation, and explored non-linearity in predictive modeling by incorporating quadratic terms.
+Employed various statistical measures, such as coefficient analysis, adjusted R-squared, t/p values, to assess and comment on model performance.

 ## Out-of-Sample Prediction Prowess:
-Conducted out-of-sample predictions on test datasets, comparing four distinct models—simple linear regression, non-linear regression with quadratic terms, multiple linear regression, and a naïve model.
-Established a machine learning system utilizing objective function parameters for optimal model selection in financial forecasting.
+ Executed out-of-sample predictions on test datasets using four distinct models—simple linear regression, non-linear regression with quadratic terms, multiple linear regression, and a naïve model.
+Calculated and compared various error measures, leading to the establishment of a machine learning system that leverages objective function parameters for model selection in financial forecasting.